jordenpiu/jordenpiu/README.md

 - 📫 How to reach me: at instagram as jordenpiu | email: pankhidsrl@gmail.com | linkedin - Pankhi Kashyap
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I worship work and live to eat delicious food.
 I hate classroom education.
 Soltitude is bliss.
+- Pursuing BE(ECE) from Gauhati University Institute of Science and Technology, Guwahati, Assam, India.